sunnya97/ethereum-developers-guide/merkle-trees.md

 ###### [Patricia Trees Breakdown](https://easythereentropy.wordpress.com/2014/06/04/understanding-the-ethereum-trie/) \[30 min tutorial\]

-In this walkthrough by Ethan Buchman, we walk through a deep dive of exploring Ethereum Patricia tries through code.
+In this walkthrough by Ethan Buchman, we walk through a deep dive of exploring Ethereum Patricia trees through code.
 Note: this walkthrough assumes familiarity with Python programming.